isomerpages/moe-greendalesec/_greendale-xperience/Blended Learning @ Greendale.md

 ![](/images/bl-2.jpg)

 We would like to invite our parents to be part of this learning experience with your child.
-You can find out more on supporting your child during Blended Learning days below:
+You can find out more on supporting your child during Blended Learning days [here](/files/Annex-B-Opt-out-form-for-e-teens.pdf).